lapressle/BWOfigures/README.md

-# BWOfigures
+# Tunable W5+ absorbance in laser floating zone grown bismuth tungstate
-Python scripts for generating figures used in my article on the floating zone growth of single crystal Bi2WO6.
+Located here are the scripts I used for generating figures in my paper.
+I hope these serve to help anyone in their data analysis presentation.